hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY
+#### TBR
+- Attachments!
+Please see the new flag `--atachments` under the "Special Features" section
+- Fixes to downnesting
+- `--stacked-downnesting` — The Layout Builder now can stack downnesting portals instead of putting them side-by-side.
+When stacked, there is no limit to how many you can have and the entire stack takes up 4-bootstrap columns.

 #### 2023-03-01 - v0.5.8

 • Fixes spec assertions for enums to work with the enum `_label` field (when provided).